OpenDataDSL/website/blog/2023-06-29-fx/index.md

 #### Correlations

-The correlations are calculated in an ODSL script and shown up in a matrice.
+The correlations are calculated in an ODSL script and shown up in a matrix.
 The highest correlations are: **0.8886 for EUR/CAD vs. EUR/CNY** followed by **0.7717 for EUR/USD vs. EUR/CHF** and **0.7625 for EUR/CAD vs. EUR/USD**.
 The exchange rates against EUR/JPY are negatively correlated.

 <img className={styles.product_screenshot} src="/img/blog/fx/CORREL.PNG" />